 Reflector Telescope: You’ll hear people refer to this type of telescope as a Newtonian reflector telescope, name after the physicist Isaac Newtown, and it works by using a pair of mirrors to reflect light to an eyepiece located at the side of the telescope.
 This is very different to a standard refractor telescope where the light is focused through a lens instead.
 A reflector telescope actually gives you far better views of the skies above you and it’s only when you’ve used one for the first time that you realize just what a difference a large aperture reflector ‘scope can make to your enjoyment of astronomy as a whole.
 Although it can take a little while to get used to the unique viewing angle you have from the side of this reflector telescope.

-5.1-inch Aperture: The bigger the aperture any telescope has then the more light it can capture from the night sky – something called light grasp.
+5.1-inch Aperture: The bigger the aperture any telescope has then the lighter it can capture from the night sky – something called light grasp.
 The 130mm optics on this telescope literally swallow all the light it captures and provides you with some incredible views of not only our own Moon but other planets in our solar system like Mars and of course the cloud bands of Jupiter and the rings of Saturn.
 Under the right conditions (as little light pollution as possible) you can even enjoy the awesome sight of the moons of Jupiter passing in front of that gas giant, although you’ll probably be using a 10mm eyepiece to enjoy that level of detail – the Orion SpaceProbe 130 comes with one of those of course.

 Eyepieces: In as much as the aperture of a telescope is important you’ll also need a variety of eyepieces to make the most of your stargazing experience.
-With the Orion Reflector telescope you get a pair of Kellner eyepieces in 10mm and 25mm focal lengths.
+With the Orion Reflector telescope, you get a pair of Kellner eyepieces in 10mm and 25mm focal lengths.
 The 25mm eyepiece will give you a broad and general view of what you’re looking at but if you want to examine any particular celestial object in more detail then you’re better of swapping over to the 10mm eyepiece instead.
 The beauty of eyepieces is that you can always swap them out for different types and if you want to upgrade your eyepieces for the Orion SpaceProbe 130 then the obvious choice is to go for 10mm and 25mm Plossl models instead.

 Equatorial Mount: The EQ-2 mount which comes with the Orion telescope is an ideal equatorial mount for somebody who is just starting out using a reflector telescope like this.
 Basically unlike a refractor telescope where you tend to have to do a lot of manual adjustment, which is frustrating at the best of times, an equatorial mount has two separate control knows which allow your telescope to slowly track any object across the night sky by making minor adjustments to the ascension or declination of the scope itself.
 So instead of having to adjust the entire telescope when the object moves you’ll only need to make the most minor of adjustments with the control knobs instead.